Welcome to GADS Open Source™ Support!

 used free software license.

-GADS/OS is in use at the New York ISO and a wide range of generating companies, both domestically and
+GADS/OS is in use at a wide range of generating companies, both domestically and

 internationally, from single-plant sites to larger generating companies with hundreds of generating units.